WickyPlays/dklike-api-server/README.md

 This is a custom server template for DankaguLike where you can host charts made by users remotely online.

-Using SQLite (sqlite3) as database provider & Express.js as web framework.
+Using PostgreSQL as database provider & Express.js as web framework.

 Original instruction: [https://dankag-like.web.app/custom-server](https://dankag-like.web.app/custom-server)